-The concept of traveling and working internationally as a digital nomad is a fantastic dream for most people — but in reality it has never been more attainable.
+The concept of traveling and working remotely across the world as a digital nomad is a fantastic dream for most people — but in reality it has never been more attainable.
 Imagine a foreign destination where rent and food costs are less than half your current expenses, with great wifi connections and nearly unlimited new sights and activities to experience.

 Whether you have the ability already or are finding a way to make it happen, remote work is the foundation of becoming a digital nomad.